yuantn/MI-AOD/README.md

     - **active_dataset.py**: Code for creating active learning datasets, including creating initial labeled set, creating the image name file for the labeled set and unlabeled set and updating the labeled set after each active learning cycle, which can be called by `tools/train.py`.

 - **tools**: The outer training and test code folder of MI-AOD.

+  - **test.py**: Code for test on trained model and the whole test set for MI-AOD.

+  - **test_single.py**: Code for test on trained model and single image in test set for MI-AOD.

   - **train.py**: Outer code for training and test for MI-AOD, including generating PASCAL VOC datasets for active learning, loading image sets and models, Instance Uncertainty Re-weighting and Informative Image Selection in general, which can be called by `script.sh`.